benmiller314/cdm2020spring/plans/lesson-17.md

 This solution probably makes the most sense if you want to do some styling on the containing element, like changing its background or centering a bunch of things.
 </p>
 <p>
-Or – probably the simplest solution of all – you could just set the class directly, with a class like "subtitle" (or whatever you want to call it): <code>&lt;h2 class="subtitle"&gt;</code>:
+Or – probably the simplest solution of all – you could just set the class directly on the element, calling it something like "subtitle" (or whatever you want to call it): <pre><code class="html">&lt;h2 class="subtitle"&gt;</code></pre>
 <pre><code class="css">
 h2.subtitle {
   font-size: 18px;